snakey1980/githubpages/content/posts/secret-santa.md

     Found 1334961 derangements of 10 elements
     Found 14684570 derangements of 11 elements

-Generating permutations gets slow after 11 but we can see the sequence at https://oeis.org/A000166.
+I'm using a library Steinhaus–Johnson–Trotter algorithm to generate permutations and it gets slow after 11 but we can see the sequence continuing at https://oeis.org/A000166.

 We have not been tracking how many times we had to shuffle.
 We can assume it's not too many times since, so far, we were able to perform draws quite quickly.
 But will we have to shuffle more as we have more players?
 Counting the shuffles and timing gives: